-This new section of our expanded Complete How-To Guide: Social Analytics explains why these brand ambassadors are so powerful – and how to ensure their contributions don’t hurt your brand.
+This new section of our expanded Complete How-To Guide: Social Analytics explains why these social ambassadors are so powerful – and how to ensure their contributions help (and don’t hurt) your brand.
+Because if you do it wrong, it can be harmful.

 What Makes Employees Such a Valuable Social Asset?